desiretech/lompang/README.md

 Equivalent of 'Rooms' or 'Channels' in standard pubsub terminology.
 A 'Group' can contain a mixture of 'Posts' and 'Users'.
 When a 'User' connects to a 'Group', all 'Users' and 'Posts' residing in the 'Group' will be pushed to 'User' via the socketReceivedDict delegate method.

 ###### Users
+Equivalent of a client in standard pubsub terminology.
+When an iPhone connects to Lompang backend, it is allocated a unique identification string that will not

 ###### Posts